fauna-labs/faunaflix/README.md

    (which should already be installed when you ran `npm install` earlier).
    In the [fauna-schema-migrate/migrations](/fauna-schema-migrate/migrations) folder, migrations are already pre-generated (from the files in `resources`).
-   So simply run the script command below to run them:
+   So simply run the script command below to apply them:

   ```
   npm run fauna-schema-migrate